damianamalraj/dashboard-pwa/README.md

 # To-do

-- SW register
+- SW register ✅
-- ssl certifikat (mkcert)
+- ssl certifikat (mkcert) ✅
-- Server med https
+- Server med https ✅
-- SW configration (Google workbox)
+- SW configration (Google workbox) ✅
-- Manifest.json
+- Manifest.json ✅

+- need to style in dashboard ✅
+- - icon to do well ✅
+- weather app component ✅
+- need to fix so that it will be responsible (mobile) ✅

+##Script